 These administrators aren’t coming to the G-Suites Administration system to explore new design options.
 They didn’t wake up that morning saying, “Today will be a fantastic day because I can learn if Google’s designers have come up with a new user management feature.”

 They’re coming to add users or make access changes.
-They may have some manager screaming at them for not adding a new employee quick enough.
+They may have some manager screaming at them for not adding a new employee quickly enough.
 Someone may have just been fired (or about to be) and they need to remove them from the system before they can steal company secrets.

 The administrators are solving problems.
 They don’t want to spend a lot of time solving these problems.
 They want to make the changes with the user management feature and move onto their next task.